Shaubs/filed-flask-angular/README.md

 3. start the angular application from FileUI folder using the given command: "npm start"
 4. the project will run in http//localhost:4200

-There is also a screen recording of the project for a quick look: filesFlaskAngularMongoDb.webm
+There is also a screen recording of the project for a quick look: FiledFlaskAngularMongoDb.webm

 Incase of missing packages error: